DoctorMcKay/node-tf2/README.md

 ### craftingComplete

 - `recipe` - The ID of the recipe that was used to perform this craft, or -1 on failure
-- `itemsLost` - An array of IDs of items that were consumed to perform this craft
+- `itemsGained` - An array of IDs of items that were gained as a result of this craft

 Emitted when a craft initiated by the `craft` method finishes.